I am Michael (or Mike). If you have a common name like me, then you know how I felt during grade school when I was always referred to as Mike M.

 Anyway, she stopped abruptly.
 The calculations for my

 shoulder-caressing gesture, therefore, were off by several inches.
 Instead of my open hand meeting ever-so-delicately with her shoulder, the punching side of my hand whacked the living crap out of her scapula.
 It was a haymaker.
 The impulse force was immense.
 It was one of those hits were all the kinetic energy transfers from the striker to the object.
 Baseball players and golfers call it the “sweet spot.”
 I literally couldn't have hit this girl any harder if I'd tried.
-The whole restaurant heard the punch as it reverberated off the walls and from plates of friend chicken and rolls.
+The whole restaurant heard the punch as it reverberated off the walls and from plates of fried chicken and rolls.
 The next day, the local newspaper featured a story about an anomalous reading on a seismograph outside of St. Cloud.

 She was in pain for like, 10 minutes.
 She was rubbing her shoulder and wincing.
 I stood there, speechless and sniveling, at the zenith of my douchebaggery.
 She realized it was accidental.
 But that didn't make it any less painful.
 Do you know how hard it is to recover a romantic interlude after you punch the girl out?
 Let me assure you that it's almost impossible.
 I apologized about 56 times and bid the poor thing goodnight.
 I never disclosed my intent that evening to her.